core-wg/resource-directory/draft-ietf-core-resource-directory.md

   While endpoints may discard received Echo values at leisure between requests, they are encouraged to retain these values for the next request to avoid additional round trips.

+* If the RD can ensure that only one security association has modifying access to any registration at any given time, and that security association provides order on the requests, that order is sufficient to show request freshness.

 #### Examples of Echo usage

 {{example-freshness}} shows the interactions of an endpoint